trheg-equinor/amiga-test/README.md

-# amiga-test: project for testing amiga build & run
+# amiga-test: project for testing Amiga c/c++ extension and Amiga: Init Project

+A minimal project that may be debugged (F5)

 Use cmd as terminal as git bash does not work